-Sets the preferred version of MSVS to use.
+Sets the preferred version of Microsoft Visual Studio to use.

-SCons will (by default) select the latest version of MSVS installed on your machine.
+If \$MSVS\VERSION is not set, SCons will (by default) select the latest version of Visual Studio installed on your system.
 So, if you have version 6 and version 7 (MSVS .NET) installed, it will prefer version 7.
-You can override this by specifying the MSVS_VERSION variable in the Environment initialization, setting it to the appropriate version ('6.0' or '7.0', for example).
-If the given version isn't installed, tool initialization will fail.
+You can override this by specifying the MSVS\VERSION variable in the Environment initialization, setting it to the appropriate version ('6.0' or '7.0', for example).
+If the specified version isn't installed, tool initialization will fail.